-Of course, there are exceptions to this rule.
+Of course, there are exceptions to these rules.
 A top of the line Thinkpad can match any Apple Macbook for build quality.
-And there are certainly several ultrabooks - such as the Huawei Matebook - that can hold their own against Apple in terms of battery life and thinness.
+And there are certainly several ultrabooks – such as the Huawei Matebook – that can hold their own against Apple in terms of battery life and thinness.

 Moreover, Windows has a wider ecosystem of software tools (including games).
 If you DJ as a hobby, a Windows laptop might serve your needs better.

 But if you are serious about DJing or music production, you have to switch to a Mac.
 The superior performance, better integration, and better build quality will make DJing easier and a lot more fun.